FATelarico/ctv-network/NetworkAnalysis.md

   - `r pkg("hybridModels")` offers a meta-population model that assign nodes to sub-populations to better model disease spreading through cluster contagion using stochastic simulation algorithm and an individual-based approach.

-  - `r pkg("netdiffuseR")` provides function for calculating network effects such as transmission rate, hazard rates, exposure models, network threshold levels, infectiousness (contagion), and susceptibility.
+  - `r pkg("netdiffuseR")` provides functions for calculating network effects such as transmission rate, hazard rates, exposure models, network threshold levels, infectiousness (contagion), and susceptibility.

   - `r pkg ("EpiModel")` builds on Statnet's for epidemic modelling.
 But more on this field of application can be found in the [CTV: Epidemiology](https://cran.r-project.org/view=Epidemiology).